masasakano/pandoc_refeq_mathml/.github/README.md

 % pandoc_refeq_mathml --aux=mydoc.aux --log=error.log mydoc.html > revised1.html
 % head -n 90 mydoc.html | pandoc_refeq_mathml --aux=mydoc.aux --no-fixalign > revised2.html
 ```

+Also, in the `test/data/` directory, there is a sample LaTeX file.
+You can run
+`make` in the directory to generate and correct a HTML/MathML file.
+Read the
+comment in the `Makefile` to see options, such as the LaTeX executable in your
+environment.

 ## Install